 Cash balances held in banks are insured up to \$250,000 by the Federal Depository Insurance Corporation (FDIC).
+The Charter School maintains its cash in bank deposit accounts that at times may exceed federally insured limits.
 The Charter School has not experienced any losses in such accounts.
-At June 30, 2013, the Charter School had \$180,499 in excess of FDIC insured limits.
-Management believes the Charter School is not exposed to any significant risk related to cash.
+As of June 30, 2013, the Charter School did not have a balance in excess of FDIC insured limits.